 Do’s & Dont’s when visiting Temples in Bangkok

 - Refrain from touching or climbing on statues, relics, or other sacred objects within the temple premises.
-Treat them with reverence and admire from a respectful distance.
+Treat them with reverence and admire them from a respectful distance.

 - Avoid pointing the soles of your feet toward Buddha images, monks, or any sacred objects.
 It is considered disrespectful in Thai culture.
 Keep your feet tucked away or placed on the ground.

 - Overall always remember not to stand with your back to a Buddha statue, especially for taking selfies with Buddha.

 - It is important to note that it is not appropriate for women to physically touch Buddhist monks.
 Even a handshake is generally avoided.
 Instead, when greeting or expressing gratitude, a respectful bow or wai with your hands pressed together like in prayer often returns a smile and the same gesture.